epicodus-classroom/dei-curriculum/dei-reflections/0_dei_reflections_introduction.md

 In this lesson, we’ll discuss the reflective assignments that are tied to each DEI lesson.
 We also call these assignments “personal reflections”, in which you'll be given a prompt that you’ll write a short, reflective response to.
 You will write one personal reflection for every DEI lesson.
 The DEI lessons are integrated throughout each learning course, however [you can find every DEI lesson listed here](https://www.learnhowtoprogram.com/diversity-equity-and-inclusion/dei-lessons) to get a preview of what's to come.

-**Engaging in these reflective assignments is required to graduate from Epicodus.** Whereas our workshops are focused on group work, these reflective assignments are an opportunity for you to reflect and engage with important DEI topics by yourself.
+**Completing these reflective assignments is a graduation requirement at Epicodus.** Whereas our workshops are focused on group work, these reflective assignments are an opportunity for you to reflect and engage with important DEI topics by yourself.

 ### [How These Assignments Work](#how-these-assignments-work)